react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 Title string used by the back button on iOS.
 Defaults to the previous scene's title.
 Use `headerBackButtonDisplayMode` to customize the behavior.

+On iOS 26 and later, the back button title isn't shown by default to match the platform behavior.
+Use [`headerBackButtonDisplayMode`](#headerbackbuttondisplaymode) to display it.

 #### `headerTruncatedBackTitle`

 Title string used by the back button when `headerBackTitle` doesn't fit on the screen. `"Back"` by default.